k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_cataloging_of_files.md

 Note that the **masked** and **masked_main** folders are included for illustration purposes only, to show the structure of the masking results folders.

-To sum up, both the data sample file folders and the masking results folders should be set up, depending on your project's requirements.
+To sum up, files should be organized into folders according to a structure that aligns with the flow’s logic and meets your project's requirements.
+Multiple valid ways can be used for organizing files and setting up the folders, as long as they support the file cataloging solution upon its layout.